aurelia-ui-toolkits/kendo-ui-sdk-installation/installation/installing the bridge/jspm.md

     ```

     ### Important
-    Please continue with the [getting started](./getting-started.md) page
+    It is strongly recommended to continue with the [getting started](./getting-started.md) page